kartikmehta8/smart-code-compiler/README.md

 - [Manasvi Singh](https://github.com/Alcyone713)

 ## Getting more from Github!
-Open Source Collaborators are welcomed by a bot when they try to open an issue.
+- Open Source Collaborators are welcomed by a bot when they try to open an issue.
+- Github Workflow has been scheduled to greet the users that are first time contributors.
+All thanks to Github Actions!